Meet1306/ChatBot/README.md

-# AZ AI Chatbox Extension
+# AZ AI Chatbot Chrome Extension

 A Chrome Extension that integrates AI chat functionality to help users with coding problems on Algozenith platform(maang.in).
 It injects a chatbox into the problem's page of the website that provides hints and guidance based on the current problem being viewed.